Ruins of Adventure

 See Paths of Magic for full details on how a wizard learns spells.

 Paths of Magic are sequences of related spells that must be learned in a particular order, from lowest to highest level.
 If a path contains more than one spell of a certain level, the mage only needs to learn one of those spells in order to progress along the path (but she may learn more than one spell of a certain level on a given path if she so desires).

-The number of paths a mage can travel on depends on both his experience level and his Intelligence.
+The number of paths a mage can travel on depends on both his experience level and his Knowledge score.
 The table below lists the number of paths that a mage or a specialist of a certain experience level can follow (i.e., learn spells from).
 Bonuses from a high Knowledge score are added to the number below.

 A specialist retains his normal bonuses (he may memorize one additional spell of each level he is capable of learning about) but he can learn fewer paths at any given level

 than a generalist (a mage) can.
 Spells from opposition schools are still off limits; this may prevent the specialist from gaining mastery of some paths.

 Beginning 1st level wizards start with a number of paths of their choice equal to the number granted by their level, plus any bonus paths for a high Knowledge score.
 The character may choose any path, so long as two conditions are met: (1) the path must contain 1st level spells, and (2) at least one 1st-level spell in the path must be of a school that the wizard can learn.